CGRU/cgru/docs/afanasy/render.rst

 - Mark success finish as error on bad output.
 - Append some string to task log for some useful info.
 - Make some job report what will be shown in GUI job item as something important.
+- Parse some resources, for example triangles count or pear memory usage.

 To write a custom parser you should inherit base parser class and override main function: